Chart Color Schemes

 Aspendale displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Aspendale's dwellings, as per the latest Census, consisted of 69.2% houses and 30.8% other types (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 54.8% houses and 45.2% other dwellings.
-Home ownership in Aspendale stood at 39.1%, with mortgaged dwellings at 43.4% and rented ones at 17.5%.
-The median monthly mortgage repayment was $2,383, higher than Melbourne metro's $2,167.
-The median weekly rent was $460, compared to Melbourne metro's $410.
-Nationally, Aspendale's mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.
+Aspendale's dwelling structures, as per the latest Census, consisted of 69.2% houses and 30.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's figures of 54.8% houses and 45.2% other dwellings.
+Home ownership in Aspendale stood at 39.1%, with the remaining dwellings either mortgaged (43.4%) or rented (17.5%).
+The median monthly mortgage repayment in Aspendale was $2,383, higher than Melbourne metro's average of $2,167.
+Median weekly rent in Aspendale was recorded at $460, compared to Melbourne metro's $410.
+Nationally, Aspendale's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing